🎉Grand Opening: June 2026

 What Instruments Does a Dental Hygienist Use?

-Polishing Handpiece — A slow-speed handpiece fitted with a soft rubber cup or brush head is used to apply prophylaxis paste to the tooth surfaces.
-This helps remove surface stains and leaves the enamel feeling smooth and clean.
+Polishing Handpiece A slow-speed rotary instrument fitted with a soft rubber cup is used to apply polishing paste to the teeth.
+This step smooths the enamel surface and helps to remove light surface staining.

 The Science Behind Gum Health and Professional Cleaning